mind-and-motion/mind-and-motion.github.io/index.md

    <img src="{{ site.url }}{{ site.baseurl }}/assets/roderick-murray-smith.png" alt="Roderick Murray-Smith">
 </div>

-Roderick Murray-Smith is a professor in the School of Computing Science at the University of Glasgow, where he is a member of the Inference, Dynamics and Interaction group and works in the areas of human-computer interaction, machine learning, and control.
+Roderick Murray-Smith is  professor in the School of Computing Science at the University of Glasgow, where he is a member of the Inference, Dynamics and Interaction group and works in the areas of human-computer interaction, machine learning, and control, leading the ERC project [DIFAI](https://difai-project.org/}{DIFAI) on active inference in HCI.

 <div style="clear: both;"></div>